PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/3 Plans.md

     - Situation: Miri reveals the issue of needing papers for Sharn, emphasizing the potential problems this poses for the party.
     - Encounter: Miri demonstrates the use of a sending stone to contact Aeren d'Cannith (if there's a chance of success/failure, build some tension here).
     - Character Moments: Perhaps one or more party members have past connections or knowledge of the Boromar clan - have them reveal those tidbits here.

 ### Locations

 - [[Shavalant]]

-    - Description: (Establish the environment of Shavalant - bustling city, small village, remote outpost?
-Include a few important details)
+    - Remembered by the *large metal water tower* that looks more advanced than the rest of the town
+	 - Small town with a few shops and various buildings.
+A few homes here, most are scattered w/ farmland
+	 - Small livestock and farming town that irrigates their crops using complicated magical pipe system

 ### People